M-earnest/tutorial_jupyter_books/content/3_create/media.md

 There are plenty of other datatypes you can add!
 This section is only a short introduction to the embedding of media.

 ## Next section:
-In the next section, you will learn how to integrate feedback questions.
+In the next section, you will learn how to integrate citations and bibliographies.